Evangelist Bill Piper: Fundamentalist Full of Grace and Joy

 I have seen many Christians who are separated but far from consecrated.
 They boast pharisaically of what they do not do and fail to see that they are doing almost nothing for God. . . .
 Consecrated Christians are Christians who are so busy serving the Lord that they have neither time or taste for the things of the world.
 They have found their joy and complete satisfaction in Christ.17

 Fundamentalism ceased to be a term my father could use for himself without profound qualification.
 And this didn’t change for forty years.
-Here are some of the strongest words I ever heard from his mouth about the dangers of fundamentalism, and these were delivered in Greenville, South Carolina, at Washington Avenue Baptist Church, when he was in his seventies.

 If Christianity, as he said, is not rules and dogmas and creeds and rituals and passionless purity and degrees of goodness, and if the devil himself is a fundamentalist (because he knows all the fundamentals to be true), then what is the heart of the matter?
 What is Christianity?
 What was it that undergirded and overshadowed everything else in our home and in my father’s ministry?